DeanSellas/mySchool/README.md

 * Shows Month and Day of year
 * Login to Google Account (for api and homework feature)
 * Add your Homework!
-* Add a Description to Homework
+* Add Clubs!
-* Shows Upcoming homework assignments on Home Page and alerts if homework is due that day
+* Shows upcoming homework assignments on Home Page and alerts if homework is due that day

 ## Planned Features